MA-g

 Fritz Gottschalk’s name is inevitably associated with the reach of the International Style in North America and beyond.

-With the support of Graphis director Walter Herdeg, he landed a job to North America, at Paul Arthur+Associates in Ottawa, moving two years later to Montreal, working on Expo 67 identity system.
-Launching the Gottschalk+Ash with Stuart Ash, he brought to life a visionary design approach, in which the Swiss conceptualising found his counterpart in the open minded Canadian flair.
+With the support of Graphis director Walter Herdeg, he got a job in North America, at Paul Arthur + Associates in Ottawa, moving two years later to Montreal, working on the Expo 67 identity system.
+Launching Gottschalk + Ash with Stuart Ash he brought to life a visionary design approach in which Swiss conceptualizing found its counterpoint to the open-minded Canadian flair.

 This way Gottschalk marked undoubtedly the beginning of a new era for design – projecting the International Style on a global scale.
 His success was reflected in the Montreal Museum of Fine Arts (first and historic client) exhibition in 1966.